akatowaka/-malloc-trollware/README.md

   - Randomises window & text colours, as well as highlighting text colours.
 Doesn't affect all applications.
   - Slowly makes the mouse cursor bigger.

+# Reflection
+This project was a bit of a pain to do as much of what I attempted to accomplish had to come with a lot of internet deep diving.
+The bulk of the time I spent on this project was probably in researching exactly what actions and features were possible, as I wanted to strictly stick to things that did not require administrative permissions.
+There was also plenty of self testing, particularly with the editing of registry keys.
+Surprisingly there wasn't a lot of detailed documentation on what each of the keys represented in the system, so I needed to manually change them myself to see how they impacted my machine.

+Overall this project was a lot of fun though, and whilst I do wish I had the time to add more complex features I'm still quite happy with how this came out.
+The final trollware feels a bit more like a dump of random gimmicks found scattered across Stackoverflow I frankensteined together into this mess of an executable, but in a way I think that gave me more option for what to do instead of sticking to one specific theme.

+My main rationale for writing a piece of trollware was I wanted to attempt to influence things outside the 'contraints' of the program.
+Most programs I've written in the past are mostly or wholly self contained, only changing files strictly tied to the script itself.
+This time though I wanted to attack things that were essentually completely unrelated, such as registry keys and the recycling bin.
+It's nothing particularly spectacular, but I'm happy I accomplished this goal.